 Two containers filled with cooked navy beans sit on a yellow and white checkered cloth.
 One container has a yellow label with "Navy Beans" written on it, dated 9/23.
 The beans are immersed in their cooking liquid, visible through the clear plastic containers.

-Biblical Hospitality Reflection
+Biblical Hospitality

-Do you have a question about the recipe?
+Do you have a question about this navy bean soup crockpot recipe?
 Feel free to ask in the comments below.
-I’m here to help!
+I’d love to help.
+If you’ve made this, let me know how it turned out and who you shared it with.

 Save This Recipe Form